ESRF-BCU/tango-spec-ds/doc/getting_started.rst

 ================

 TangoSpec consists of a TANGO_ device server called *TangoSpec*.
-The device server should contain at least one device of TANGO_ class *TangoSpec*.
+The device server should contain at least one device of TANGO_ class *Spec*.

-All other devices (*SpecMotor*, *SpecCounter*) can be created dynamically on demand by executing commands on the *TangoSpec* device.
+All other devices (*SpecMotor*, *SpecCounter*) can be created dynamically on demand by executing commands on the *Spec* device.

 This chapter describes how to install, setup, run and customize a new *TangoSpec* server.